 For every message about the side effects of Voltaren Gel we probably have 10 that sing the drug’s praises.
 It appears to us that topical NSAIDs are not absorbed into the blood stream to the same extent as oral formulations.
 That said, some people are just very sensitive to NSAIDs in general.

 People who cannot tolerate NSAIDs like diclofenac, ibuprofen or naproxen may benefit from non-drug approaches to manage joint pain.
-You can learn about these in our eGuide to Alternatives for Arthritis.
+In our eGuide to Alternatives for Arthritis, you will find more information about Voltaren Gel and non-drug alternatives, including herbs such as ashwagandha, Boswellia, ginger, stinging nettle and turmeric.
 This online resource is available in the Health eGuides section of this website.
+You will also find home remedies and foods that have anti-inflammatory activity.

-Share your own experience with topical NSAIDs like Voltargen Gel in the comment section below.
+Share your own experience with topical NSAIDs like Voltaren Gel in the comment section below.